-Review: "Theatre of Tragedy" Debut Album Released in 1995
+Review: "Theatre of Tragedy" the Impressive Debut Album by Norwegian Metal Band Theatre of Tragedy Released in 1995

 Theatre of Tragedy: Album Cover Showing a Rose That is Withering Away

 Theatre of Tragedy was a metal band from Stavanger, Norway that was formed back in 1993 that started out as a doom and death metal band before becoming more of a Gothic rock band.
 I admit I have not listened to any of their albums after Aegis (1998) but they were indeed a very talented group of musicians.
 And like several other bands in the music business, they had a female vocalist.
 Her name is Liv Kristine Espanaes.
 Raymond I. Rohonyi did the growling parts and all the male vocals.
 Pal Bjastad and Tommy Lindal do the guitar work on this album.
 Doing the bass guitar on this album is Eirik T. Saltro and Hein Frode Hansen does the drums.
 Lorentz Aspen handles all of the piano and synth parts of the album known by the same name of Theatre of Tragedy.